Ragitron/World-Anvil/Inspiration/What is your Name.md

 It is interesting to imagine a culture in which the expectation is that when you introduce yourself to a stranger you should already know their name and they would know yours.
 Hierarchy would be visible in how higher status individuals would have an entourage who would make introductions.

 > 'Messr Samson, a pleasure to meet you,' I said approaching to offer my hand.
-> 'Mr Truman,' a thin aide exclaims to me, 'Messr Samson is exctatic to make your acquaintance,'
+> 'Mr Truman,' a thin aide exclaims to me, 'Messr Samson is ecstatic to make your acquaintance,'